windowsadmins/sbin-installer/README.md

 # sbin-installer

-A lightweight, deterministic `.pkg` installer for Windows, inspired by macOS `/usr/sbin/installer`.
+A lightweight, deterministic `.pkg` installer for Windows, inspired by `/usr/sbin/installer` - the elegant simplicity of macOS package installation, brought to Windows.
 This tool provides a simple, Chocolatey-free alternative for installing packages with a clean command-line interface.
+This tool follows the Unix philosophy: **Do one thing and do it well.**

 ## Why This Exists

-**`Chocolatey is overkill`.** It's overcomplicated and does way more than we need and its package manager like `brew` on the Mac.
+**Chocolatey is overkill.** It's overcomplicated and does way more than we need and its package manager like `brew` on the Mac.

-All we want is something as simple and elegant as macOS's `/usr/sbin/installer --pkg /path/to/pkg --target /` for Windows.
+All we want to run is `installer.exe --pkg /path/to/pkg --target /` on Windows.

 ### The Problem with Chocolatey